adnangif/carousel-design/ReadMe.md

 ## Overview
 This project is a dynamic, responsive, and auto-rotating carousel built with vanilla JavaScript.
 The carousel displays a configurable number of slides (n) with a user-defined number of visible slides (x).
 It is optimized for desktop and mobile devices, supports keyboard navigation, and includes pagination and auto-rotation features.

+## Demo
+Visit [this link](https://adnangif.github.io/carousel-design/) to see the working demo of the Design.

 ## Features

 ### Dynamic Configuration